ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 With the `oc new-app` command you can create applications from source code in a local or remote Git repository.

-1. Create an application using the `docker` build strategy to build a container image from a Dockerfile in the repo.
+1. Create an application using the `docker` build strategy to build a container image from a Dockerfile in the repo. _You are setting the application name to the project name for simplicity._
    ```sh
    oc new-app https://github.com/IBM-Cloud/openshift-node-app --name=$MYPROJECT --strategy=docker --as-deployment-config
    ```